home - Power supply

 And the languor of slave labor!

-And I meet you at the door -
+And I meet you at the threshold -

 But above us - a drunken dream!